mimass/RefinedMF/README.md

 **Note**: The above provides the software for the Refined Mean Field analysis of the gossip model.
-The software used for the Java-based simulation of the orginal gossip protocol was developed and is owned by Rena Bahkshi.
+The software used for the orginal Java-based simulation of the  gossip protocol was developed and is owned by Rena Bahkshi.
 We used this software to compare our results with the original published results in the literature.
-Since this software is not ours we do not include this software here.
-For the purpose of reproducibility of the analysis include the directory RESULTS, where simulation traces of the refined mean field and Java simulator can be found for gossip models with 100 and 2500 nodes and with gmax equal to 3 and 9 respectively.
+Since this software is not ours we do not include it here.
+For the purpose of reproducibility of the analysis we include the directory RESULTS, where simulation traces of the refined mean field and Java simulator can be found for gossip models with 100 and 2500 nodes and with gmax equal to 3 and 9 respectively.
 This directory also includes gnuplot scripts to visualise the results.